munraito/made-rl-adv-dl/HW1/README.md

 Applied approaches: Simple policy (hit when hand < 19), First-Visit MC, MC with control.

-Also, upgraded standard OpenAI envirnment with doubling and different counting methods.
+Also, upgraded standard OpenAI environment with doubling and different counting methods.